Ximmerse/Rhino-X/en/advanced.md

 ### AR Camera

 AR Camera acts like a regular Unity Camera, caputring the view that player sees.
 The SDK requires a Camera object in the scene, and this camera object must have `ARCamera` and `Tag Tracker` components.
-For detailed setup, please reference the camera setup in demo scene.
+For detailed setup, please reference the camera setup in demo scene in SDK.

 ### Marker Target